-It’s disheartening to go to inspect your garden in the morning, only to find holes in your plant leaves, eaten at night by some unwelcome creature.
+It’s disheartening to inspect your garden in the morning, only to find holes in your plant leaves, eaten at night by some unwelcome creature.
 Luckily, the pests that eat your plants leave telltale signs in their chewing patterns, meaning you can easily figure out what you’re up against and fight back accordingly.
 Keep reading to learn how to fight this insect leaf damage.

 What’s Eating My Garden Leaves?

 So something is eating holes in plant leaves.
 What could it be?
 If big pieces of your leaves are missing, the culprit is a larger animal.
 Deer can eat at heights up to six feet, ripping the foliage away and leaving jagged edges on whatever is left.

 What to Do for Insects Eating Leaves